Hacker0x01/cjsx-style-guide/README.md

 A Style Guide for writing clean and readable CJSX

+## This repository is no longer maintained.

+Since we're no longer using CJSX in our codebase, we're no longer contributing to this repo.
+If you'd like to make this repository your own, please let us know.
+We'll be happy to transfer it to a new maintainer!

 ## Table of Contents
 * [Source Code Layout](#source-code-layout)
 * [Complex renders](#complex-renders)